 Tissue health matters too.
 Childbirth, aging, and inflammation can change elasticity and comfort.
 When tissue is fragile or dry, pain signaling can rise quickly.
 That discomfort is not just unpleasant.
 It can train the body to brace.

-The most useful way to think about treatment is by target.
-Are you trying to improve tissue comfort and lubrication?
-Support arousal and sensation?
-Reduce pain and guarding?
-Stabilize hormones?
-For many women, the best outcomes come from combining strategies rather than chasing a single intervention.
+Treatment is most useful when it is matched to a target.
+Care may aim to improve tissue comfort and lubrication, support arousal and sensation, reduce pain and guarding, or stabilize hormones.
+For many women, the best outcomes come from combining strategies rather than chasing a single intervention, and a structured evaluation through a women's health clinic that treats sexual concerns helps decide where to start.

 Regenerative Options for Tissue and Sensation